-If you have been a regular swimmer before pregnancy and your doctor has green-signalled it, you can continue your daily workout.
+If you have been a regular swimmer before pregnancy and you have got a green signal to continue swimming while pregnant, you can continue with your daily swimming workout.
 Carry out 5 to 6 sets of 4 laps each using a single style or alternating between different ones to give a complete work out to your body.

 Benefits of Swimming

-- Swimming is the perfect exercise for pregnant women to maintain their weight
+- Swimming is the perfect exercise for you to maintain your weight.

-- It is a low-impact exercise that benefits cardiovascular health
+- It is a low-impact exercise that can benefit your cardiovascular health.

-- Swimming helps to strengthen muscles and their functionality around the shoulders and spine
+- Swimming helps strengthen the muscles and their functionality around the shoulders and spine.

-- Swimming is also known to improve sleep quality
+- Swimming can also improve your sleep quality.

-- It is better than other exercises since it is easy on ligaments and joints of a pregnant woman
+- Swimming is better than other exercises since it is easy on ligaments and joints during pregnancy.

-As the baby size grows and the body becomes heavier, most mothers-to-be abandon their swimming or reduce the frequency.
-If your back is acting up, do the backstroke since it will help you to lie on your back and won’t affect the blood flow too.
+As the baby size grows and your body becomes heavier, you may want to reduce the frequency.
+If your back is acting up, do the backstroke since it will help you lie on your back and won’t affect the blood flow too.
 Buy a larger and a more accommodating swimsuit if the present one is cramping your swimming style.